Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Optimal Timing for Workouts

-When it comes to fasting 20/4 and exercise, timing is crucial.
+When it comes to and , timing is crucial.
 It’s generally recommended to schedule your workouts during the eating window to ensure you have enough energy and nutrients to fuel your physical activity.
 Exercising towards the end of your fasting period, just before breaking your fast, can help maximize fat burning.
 This is because your glycogen stores are depleted after an extended fasting period, forcing your body to rely on stored fat for energy.
 However, it’s important to listen to your body and adjust the timing based on your individual preferences and energy levels.

 Balancing Intensity and Energy Levels